 Since early 2020, teaching with Zoom has become the norm for teachers of all kinds, at all levels of education.
 It’s a trend that isn’t likely to end any time soon, as teachers and students have adapted to both online and hybrid teaching models during the pandemic.
 While prior to the pandemic, many teachers would have said they would not prefer teaching online, that sentiment has rapidly shifted due to a large degree to the availability of online teaching platforms like Zoom.

-Online Learning: Better Than Expected for Many
+Online Learning: Zoom Lessons are Better Than Expected

 A research article in the International Journal of Educational Technology in Higher Education covers the transition to the “new normal” of learning—a transition that has impacted schools and universities around the globe.
 “According to UNESCO, as of April 10, 2020, more than 188 countries had implemented nationwide school and university closures, impacting over 91% of the world’s student population.”
 UNESCO indicates that almost 1.2 billion students around the world have been affected by school closings during the pandemic and forced to abruptly shift to online learning.